-Global interconnectivity, imagined and material worlds, aspirations, kinship/relatedness, anthropology of travel and tourism, imaginaries of responsibility & intelligibility, social identities, cultural constitution of the self, heritage, migration & diaspora, ethnographic theory and epistemology.
-Portuguese and Jewish diasporas; post-colonial Lusophone world; human beings.
+Global interconnectivity, kinship, imaginaries of relatedness and responsibility, anthropology of travel and tourism, social identities, cultural constitution of the self, heritage, migration & diaspora, ethnographic theory and epistemology.
+Portugal; North America; Portuguese/lusophone and Jewish diasporas; humanity.

 South Asia, Central Asia; comparative political sociology of water resources and development; technology and agrarian change; boundary work in natural resources management; interdisciplinary social theory.